BardicDefense/purple-hack/README.md

 We’re using container-based “item slot” encumbrance, measuring both weight and awkwardness.

 You can carry 5 slots of items about your character's person (like weapons, worn armour, belt pouches, quivers, etc.).
 A backpack can carry an additional 10 + Str mod slots.
 A sack can also be carried, for another 10 + Str mod slots, but requires one hand to carry, or two hands if filled more than halfway.
-A carried sack reduces a character's hex point allowance by the number of hands used to carry it (see [wilderness-exploration](wilderness-exploration)), and a character cannot effectively fight while carrying a sack.
+A carried sack reduces a character's hex point allowance by the number of hands used to carry it (see [Wilderness Exploration](#wilderness-exploration)), and a character cannot effectively fight while carrying a sack.

 - **Small** items (like chalk or potions) fit four to a slot.
 - **Medium** items (most things) are 1 slot.